 However, some documents targeted at less technical audiences, for example, policymakers, are also translated after consultation with the Member States, via their National Focal Points (NFPs) for communication, considering the public health relevance in each target language and weighting it against the cost implications.

 Job vacancies are translated into all official EU languages.

 This brochure briefly summarises the Centre’s accomplishments for the previous year.
-It covers all ECDC Disease Programmes and Programme activities, health communication, training activities and outbreak preparedness.
+It covers all ECDC Disease Programmes, public health communication, training activities and outbreak preparedness.